Edvard Grieg: Background

-Edvard Hagerup Grieg was born in Bergen, Norway.
+Edvard Hagerup Grieg was born on June 15, 1843, in Bergen, Norway.
 His parents were Alexander Grieg (1806–1875), a merchant and the British Vice-Consul in Bergen, and Gesine Judithe Hagerup (1814–1875), a music teacher and daughter of solicitor and politician Edvard Hagerup.
 The family name, originally spelled Greig, is associated with the Scottish Clann Ghriogair (Clan Gregor).
-After the Battle of Culloden in Scotland in 1746, Grieg's great-grandfather, Alexander Greig (1739–1803), travelled widely before settling in Norway about 1770 and establishing business interests in Bergen.
+Grieg's great-grandfather, Alexander Greig (1739–1803), travelled widely before settling in Norway about 1770 and establishing business interests in Bergen.
 Grieg's paternal great-great-grandparents, John (1702–1774) and Anne (1704–1784), are buried in the abandoned churchyard of the ruined Church of St Ethernan in Rathen, Aberdeenshire, Scotland.

 Edvard Grieg was raised in a musical family.
 His mother was his first piano teacher and taught him to play when he was age six.
 He studied in several schools, including Tanks Upper Secondary School.

 In the summer of 1858, Grieg met the eminent Norwegian violinist Ole Bull, who was a family friend; Bull's brother was married to Grieg's aunt.
 Bull recognized the 15-year-old boy's talent and persuaded his parents to send him to the Leipzig Conservatory, the piano department of which was directed by Ignaz Moscheles.

 Grieg enrolled in the conservatory, concentrating on piano, and enjoyed the many concerts and recitals given in Leipzig.
 He disliked the discipline of the conservatory course of study.
 An exception was the organ, which was mandatory for piano students.
 About his study in the conservatory, he wrote to his biographer, Aimar Grønvold, in 1881: "I must admit, unlike Svendsen, that I left Leipzig Conservatory just as stupid as I entered it.
 Naturally, I did learn something there, but my individuality was still a closed book to me."

 In the spring of 1860, he survived two life-threatening lung diseases, pleurisy and tuberculosis.
 Throughout his life, Grieg's health was impaired by a destroyed left lung and considerable deformity of his thoracic spine.
 He suffered from numerous respiratory infections, and ultimately developed combined lung and heart failure.
 Grieg was admitted many times to spas and sanatoria both in Norway and abroad.
 Several of his doctors became his friends.